samanthaDiamond/tic-tac-toe/readme.md

 ## Game Instructions

-- Tic Tac Toe is a two player game, playerX and playerO.
-PlayerX always goes first.
+- Tic Tac Toe is a two player game, playerO and playerX.
+PlayerO always goes first.

-- The goal of the game is to be the first player to get three 'x' or 'o' in a row on the 3x3 grid.
+- The goal of the game is to be the first player to get three 'o' or 'x' in a row on the 3x3 grid.

 - Players alternate placing Xs and Os on the grid by clicking the square until either (a) one player has three in a row, horizontally, vertically or diagonally; or (b) all nine squares are filled.